Tenebrie/imbalance-game/README.md

 If you're using an IDE, it should pick up all the linting rules automatically.

+### Admin access
+By default, the app will create an admin user with username `admin@localhost` and password `q`.
+When logged in as this user, you may elevate the permissions of other accounts.
+It's highly recommended that you create another admin user for yourself, and then disable the default account.

 ### Deploying to Heroku
 All the necessary build steps are built into the root `package.json` file, so for deployment it's enough to push the code to Heroku.
 Everything is automated after that point.